deepaksood619/deepaksood619.github.io/docs/book-summaries/thinking-fast-and-slow.md

 That's because we hear more about these deaths in the media, and because they leave a deeper impression; We remember deaths from a horrible accident more easily than from a stroke, and so we are more likely to react inappropriately to these dangers.

-### 6: Hate numbers: Why we struggle to understand statistics and make avoidable mistakes just because of it.
+### 6: Hate numbers: Why we struggle to understand statistics and make avoidable mistakes just because of it

 How can you predict this will happen or not?